UBS Global Equity Climate Transition Fund

 Armaments manufacturers avoided

-Find funds that avoid companies that manufacture products intended specifically for military use.
-Fund strategies vary - particularly with regard to non-strategic military products.
-See fund literature for fund specific details.
+Avoids companies that manufacture weapons intended specifically for military use.
+Strategies vary - may or may not include non-strategic military products.
 Gilts & Sovereigns

 Gilts / government bonds - exclude some